 Statement of Works

-WPD are required (under the Connection and Use of System Code) to make a request for a Statement of Works (“SoW”) to National Grid Electricity Transmission plc (“NGET”) in relation to the potential impact of connection of embedded generation on the National Electricity Transmission System (NETS).
+Generators wishing to connect to WPD’s distribution system may have an impact on the NETS.
+WPD is required (under the Connection and Use of System Code) to make a request for a Statement of Works (SoW) to NGESO in relation to the potential impact of generation connections on the NETS.

 Due to the cumulative impact of connecting large volumes of new generation to the distribution system and the lengthy SoW process, a new trial SoW process is currently in place, known as the ‘Appendix G trial’.
 WPD has been instrumental in trailing this new process and the first DNO to have an Appendix G in place.
 The introduction of the Appendix G has reduced the time customers have to wait for the outcome of the process from around four months to six weeks.

 The codification process of Appendix G trail into the CUSC is ongoing and is planned to be completed by summer 2022.